Online Daily Evaluations: a walkthrough of emergency department shift evaluations

-With the Online Daily Evaluations portal, student (or "trainee") doctors and attending doctors can easily evaluate each other after every hospital shift.
-This ensures that mandatory reviews are completed and that students get the most out of the learning experience.
-In such key environments as emergency departments, doctors and patients can appreciate every bit of efficiency!
+With the Online Daily Evaluations portal, student (or "trainee") doctors and attending doctors can easily evaluate each other after every hospital shift with a customizable online course evaluation form.
+This ensures that mandatory student evaluations are completed within a CanMEDS compliant and RIME compliant evaluation system, and that students get the most out of the learning experience.
+In such key environments as emergency medicine and anesthesia departments, doctors and patients can appreciate every bit of efficiency!
 Here is a brief walkthrough of how Online Daily Evaluations works.

-Mugo worked closely with Doctor Caroline Tyson at Royal Columbian Hospital in order to create Online Daily Evaluations, which has since been implemented at other hospitals in British Columbia.
-It replaced a paper evaluation system with thousands of pieces of paper that needed to be collected and manually analyzed, and included challenges of compliance, missing evaluations, and illegibility.
+Mugo worked closely with Doctor Caroline Tyson at Royal Columbian Hospital in order to create Online Daily Evaluations, which has since been implemented at other hospitals in British Columbia and in the U.S. It replaced a paper evaluation system, saving time on the collection and analysis of thousands of pieces of paper that also included challenges around compliance, missing evaluations, and illegibility.

-As Dr. Tyson explains, the new portal has not only made a world of difference from an administration standpoint, but it has also solved concrete situations such as:
+As Dr. Tyson explains, the new student evaluation portal has not only made a world of difference from an administration standpoint, but it has also solved concrete situations such as:

-The system collects the evals and collates them.
+The system collects the student evaluations and collates them.

 Evaluation compliance went from approximately 60% to close to 100%.
 And my staff are actually getting evaluations on their clinical teaching."